 Sanjay Raut should keep silent, he ruined Shiv Sena: Chandrakant Patil

-Mumbai, Nov 23: Soon after the biggest development in the Maharashtra, Chandrakant Patil state BJP chief said that voters had voted for BJP-Shiv Sena alliance and we got 161 MLAs, but Shiv Sena betrayed the mandate.
-Since the first press conference they had started talking about alternatives.
+Mumbai, Nov 23: Soon after the biggest development in Maharashtra, Chandrakant Patil, state BJP chief said that voters had voted for BJP-Shiv Sena alliance and we got 161 MLAs, but Shiv Sena betrayed the mandate.
+Since the first press conference, they had started talking about alternatives.

 After a stretching political crisis in the Maharashtra government formation that ended on Saturday with a biggest political twist ever.
 An overnight decision and in the early hours Devendra Fadnavis of BJP sworn in as the Chief Minister of Maharashtra, while NCP's Ajit Pawar becomes the deputy CM.

-After being sworn in as the deputy CM, Sharad Pawar's nephew, Ajit Pawar said that he decided to take this call as the talks between the NCP, Congress and Shiv Sena were never ending.
+After being sworn in as the deputy CM, Sharad Pawar's nephew, Ajit Pawar said that he decided to take this call as the talks between the NCP, Congress and Shiv Sena were never-ending.
 There was a need to give Maharashtra a stable government.

 Ajit Pawar back-stabbed us, cheated Chhatrapati Shivaji Maharaj & Maharashtra: Sena